-Rainwater Harvesting To comply with London Plan policy, rainwater harvesting butts should be established for each proposed development.
-In terms of attenuation storage within this SuDS scheme, the volume of run-off which could be attenuated by rainwater harvesting has not been considered within the Preliminary SuDS schematic.
+Rainwater Harvesting To comply with London Plan policy, rainwater harvesting butts should be established for the proposed development.
+In terms of attenuation storage within this SuDS scheme, the volume of run-off which could be attenuated by Rainwater Harvesting has not been considered within the Preliminary SuDS schematic.

-Permeable paving A 140 m 2 area of permeable paving (underlain with a Type 3 aggregate material) within the proposed driveway areas to a depth of 0.35 m, with a 30% porosity would result in c.
-15 m 3 attenuation.
+Permeable paving A 149 m area of lined permeable paving (underlain with a Type 3 aggregate material) within the proposed driveway and access areas to a depth of 0.25 m, with a 30% porosity would result in c.
+11.0 m attenuation.

-Total Attenuation Provided 14.70 m 3
+Total Attenuation Provided 11.0 m

-Total Attenuation Required 14.46m 3
+Total Attenuation Required 9.5 m

-Freeboard Storage Provided 0.24 m 3
+Freeboard Storage Provided 1.5 m